AndreasAugustin/actions-template-sync/README.md

 make help
 ```

-For some architectural notes please have a look into [docs](./docs/README.md)
+For some architectural notes please have a look at the [docs](./docs/README.md)

 ## Contributors ✨